Expectation in Reinforcement Learning: The Way It Finally Made Sense to Me

 Overthinking: “Is expectation some deep mathematical concept I need measure theory to understand?”

-The simple truth: For most of RL, it’s just weighted averages.
-Sum up (probability × value) for each possible outcome.
-That’s it.
-The fancy notation \(E[\cdot]\) just means “average over possibilities.”
+For most of RL, expectation is simply a weighted average: sum up (probability × value) for each possible outcome.
+The notation \(E[\cdot]\) designates this average over probabilities.

 Overthinking: “If the environment is deterministic, does expectation disappear?”

-The simple truth: Not necessarily.
-Even with a deterministic environment, if our policy is stochastic, we still have uncertainty over which actions we’ll take.
-Expectation handles that.
-And even with both deterministic, we might still use expectation over initial states or other sources of randomness.
+Not necessarily.
+In a deterministic environment, a stochastic policy still introduces uncertainty over actions.
+Expectation handles this variation.
+Even if both are deterministic, expectation might still be applied over initial states or other sources of randomness.

 Overthinking: “Does the agent actually compute expectations during learning?”

-The simple truth: Usually no. The agent collects samples and updates estimates.
-The expectation is what those estimates converge to over time, not something explicitly calculated.
-It’s the target, not the method.
+Usually, no. In model-free RL, the agent collects samples and updates estimates.
+The expectation is the theoretical target those estimates converge to over time, rather than a value explicitly calculated during each step.

 Overthinking: “Is the Bellman equation saying something profound about time?”